anikaarevalo/Happiness_and_world_economy_2021/README.md

 6) Considering a third varliable: The relatiionship between/among Happiness Ladder Score, GDP, and Generosity

 As an amateur philosopher and data science practitioner, this project is both personal and professional in significance.
-At this stage of the product cycle development, the **end-users** who come to mind are fellow ethusiasts who believe that living well is as much a matter of individual determination, as well as a collective phenomenon that can be scientifically quantified.
+At this stage of the project, the **audience** who come to mind are fellow ethusiasts who believe that achieving happiness is as much a matter of individual determination, as well as a collective phenomenon that can be scientifically quantified and tracked.

 ## Installation ##